Notification of an unqualified trade by foreign legal persons (=> legal persons with their registered offices outside Czechia)

 What are the time limits for applying for the registration of the branch plant in the commercial register?

-The application for the registration of the branch plant in the commercial register must be submitted within 90 days of the date of receiving the extract from the trade licensing register.
+The application for the registration of the branch plant in the commercial register must be submitted within 90 days of notifying the trade.

 The application may be submitted either to the relevant registry court or to one of notaries who also are entitled to make entries in the commercial register.